TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ## Objective

-Once completed, your new website will have the following benefits:
+Build a free, open-source website.
 {:.faded}

+Code on GitHub, hosted by Netlify, using a Jekyll theme.
+You'll reap the following benefits:

-1. A full history of your changes to any part of the site.
+1. A full history of your changes to any part of the site
-1. Writing blog posts is just adding a markdown file.
+1. Write blog posts entirely in markdown
 1. Free, automatic SSL
-1. Custom domain support
-1. Quick Deployments, including CI/CD
+1. Quick Deployments, including CI/CD by default

-1. ...and much more!
+   ...and much more!

 ## Prerequisites